tommyhuangthu/UniDesign/README.md

 # UniDesign

 ## Introduction
 UniDesign is a computational framework for protein design, targeting a diversity of protein design and engineering tasks, and it can also be used for protein structure modeling and scoring.
 UniDesign is extended mainly from the EvoEF2 protein design program with the evolutionary feature taken from EvoDesign, but it has many new features.
-More details can be found in manual.docx within this package.
+More details can be found in <a href=https://github.com/tommyhuangthu/UniDesign/blob/master/manual.docx>manual.docx</a> within this package.

 ## Main Applications